For Dissertation Students

 • I will provide extensive feedback on all portions of your dissertation, and you will address all feedback.

 • I expect regular communication.
-At a minimum, I should hear from you once per month.
+At a minimum, I should hear from you twice a month, and we should plan to meet at least once per month when you are actively working on your dissertation.

 • I must receive a complete draft of your dissertation on the first day of the semester that you wish to graduate.

-As a student outside the Higher Education Ph.D. program:
+As a student outside the Educational and Organizational Leadership Ph.D. program:

-• I am not normally able to chair committees outside the Higher Education Ph.D. program.
+• I am not normally able to chair committees outside the Educational and Organizational Leadership Ph.D. program.

 • If you have a dissertation chair or advisor who has advised you to ask me to chair/co-chair the committee, that may be possible.
 All of the criteria listed above would apply, pending an agreement between you, your within-program chair/advisor, and myself.